AtaReversei/java-polynomial-calculator/README.md

 # polynomial
-simple program in java to handle polynomials and do simple operations on them.
+Simple program in java to handle polynomials and do simple operations on them.

+## Operations
+| add
+| subtract
+| divide
+| multiply